stephanieleroux/my-doc-online/source/build_documentation.md

 ```

 ### 1.3 Set up your `conf.py` file
-This configuration will set options for Readthedocs to generate the documentation on-line.
+This configuration file will set options for Readthedocs to generate the documentation on-line.

 In our case we have:
 ```